polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/build-a-token-contract.md

 You do this by calling the `self.env().emit_event()` function with the event name as the sole argument to the call.

 In this ERC-20 contract, you want to emit a `Transfer` event every time that a transfer takes place.
-There are two places in the code where this occurs in two places:
+There are two places in the code where this occurs:

 - During the `new` call to initialize the contract.

 - Every time that `transfer_from_to` is called.

 The values for the `from` and `to` fields are `Option<AccountId>` data types.
-However, during the initial transfer of tokens the value set for the initial*supply* doesn't come from any other account.
+However, during the initial transfer of tokens the value set for the *initial supply* doesn't come from any other account.
-In the case, the Transfer event has a `from` value of `None`.
+In this case, the Transfer event has a `from` value of `None`.

 To emit the Transfer event: